ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.4.5 Statement

-Gets an image of an account statement.
-Can be one of the following formats:
+A **statement** represents an image of an account statement.
+It can be one of the following formats:

 * application/pdf
 * image/gif